The Perfect Maui Honeymoon Guide & Itinerary (with can’t miss tips)

 Day 4: Upcountry and Haleakala Sunset

 Today is a big day of adventure.
-You may have heard that a famously popular activity is to watch the sunrise from the East Maui volcano, Haleakala.
-We think that a much better experience is the sunset from the top of Haleakala.
+You may have heard that a popular activity is to watch the sunrise from Haleakala, the East Maui volcano.
+We think the sunset from the top of Haleakala is a much better experience.
 Not only do you not have to book tickets months in advance, but you also don’t have to wake up at 3 am to get there.

 After enjoying the morning at your hotel, it’s time to head up to upcountry Maui, a drastically different landscape than you’ve had in Wailea.
 Head to Hali’imaile General Store for lunch.
 Afterward, you can explore the cowboy town of Makawao or take in the view from the Ali’i Kula Lavender Farm.